 - 2 1/4"-thick slices ripe tomato

-- Make the sauce: combine mayonnaise, ketchup, dill relish, coconut aminos, maple syrup (if not on Whole30), and vinegar in small bowl.
+- Make the sauce: combine mayonnaise, ketchup, dill relish, coconut aminos, maple syrup (if not on Whole30), and vinegar in a small bowl.
 Stir to combine and chill while you continue cooking.

 - Heat 2 teaspoons avocado oil in a medium skillet (preferably non-stick) over medium-high heat until oil is shimmering.
 Add onions and 3/4 teaspoon salt.
 Reduce heat to medium-low, and cook, stirring occasionally until onions are browned, about 15 minutes.
 Once onions are browned, they will start to sizzle and look dry.
 Add 1 tablespoon water to skillet and stir, cooking until water evaporates and onions begin sizzling again.
 Repeat the process with 1 tablespoon water until onions are dark brown and extremely caramelized, about 3 times, a total of about 30 minutes.
 Transfer to a bowl and let cool.